 Bosch and Miele washer and dryer models are easily the best compact, apartment size laundry in the market.
 Both brands are known for their reliability, quality, and status as European powerhouses.
 When it comes time to choose your next appliance for doing your washing and drying, which brand should you go with?

 We covered compact washers and dryers in our in depth buying guide with many tips and techniques.
-However, since Bosch and Miele are head and shoulder ahead of their competition, we wanted to compare them in depth on a separate article.
+However, since Bosch and Miele are head and shoulder ahead of their competition, we wanted to compare them in depth on this article.

 Miele and Bosch are German companies that have established themselves as experts in the field.
 Both have long histories of success due to superior engineering for all types of appliances.
 Unsurprisingly, these qualities of reliability and durability also apply to the lines of compact washers and dryers from these manufacturers.

 Miele stands out right from the start with its heat pump dryers that save as much as 60 percent on your energy bill, as well as reducing wear and tear on clothing, in comparison to Bosch dryers.
 That being said, the comparison is not cut and dry, and both brands are consistently highly ranked for their washing machine cleaning performance.

 We will take a closer look at the laundry technologies behind both Bosch and Miele, showing you the unique features from each manufacturer, so you can make an informed purchase.

 Miele Washer and Dryer - Overview